Katie Knuppel

 Lead Teacher - ELC 103

-Mary Hupfer has been an educator since 2001, when she graduated from Plymouth State University with a bachelor's degree in early childhood studies.
-Before joining Fay in 2017, she was employed by First Steps as a preschool teacher.
-She is currently pursuing a master's degree from Southern New Hampshire University in psychology with a focus on children and adolescents.
-Mary has a passion for teaching and working with children because they are so full of curiosity and wonder.
-She lives in Holliston with her husband Mike and her children Mikey and Macy.
+Mary Hupfer has been an educator since 2001.
+She graduated from Plymouth State University with a bachelor's degree in early childhood studies.
+Prior to joining Fay in 2017, she worked as a preschool teacher at First Steps.
+Recently, she earned a master's degree in psychology with a focus on children and adolescents from Southern New Hampshire University.
+Mary is passionate about teaching and working with children due to their curiosity and wonder.
+She resides in Holliston with her husband, Mike, and their children, Mikey and Macy.

 Assistant Teacher - ELC 103